 Can I reinstate my policy?

-If your policy lapses or is suspended due to non-payment, it can be reinstated subject to specific terms and conditions.
+If your funeral insurance policy lapses or is suspended due to non-payment, it can be reinstated subject to specific terms and conditions.
+If you need to reinstate your policy, the same waiting periods will apply as if you have applied for funeral cover as a new client.

 Who can I cover on my policy?

-You can cover yourself, your spouse, your children, your parents or parents-in-law, grandmothers or grandfathers and brothers or sisters.
+You can cover yourself, your spouse, and your children.
+Additionally, you can get funeral cover for extended family, including your parents or parents-in-law, grandmothers or grandfathers and brothers or sisters.
 Your extended family will be charged an additional premium according to their age and the amount of funeral cover they require.

 Will my family remain covered after my death?